 Optics of Aging

-In Optics of Aging stereotypes of ageism are confronted and the beauty of aging is revealed through five elders who have shaped the landscape of Rhode Island and beyond.
+In Optics of Aging stereotypes of ageism are dissolved and the beauty of aging is revealed through five elders who have shaped the landscape of Rhode Island and beyond.
 Their voices take flight against the backdrop of archival imagery that captures the vision of an earlier time.

 A Feature Documentary that brings to life the beauty of aging.